 TDA Article 3 Program

-Call for Projects Frequency: annual
+Call for Projects Frequency: Annual

 Transportation Development Act (TDA) funds are derived from a 1/4-cent of the State's general sales tax.
 Article 3 of the TDA makes a portion of these funds available for use on bicycle and pedestrian projects.